-The GBR methodology is central to achieving the goals set forth in the Maryland All-Payer Model: promoting better care, better health, and lower cost for all Maryland patients.
-In contrast to the previous Medicare waiver that focused on controlling increases in Medicare inpatient payments per case, the Maryland All-Payer Model focuses on controlling increases in total hospital revenue per capita.
+The GBR methodology was central to the success of the Maryland All-Payer Model and continues to be an essential part of the new Total Cost of Care Model.
+In contrast to the previous Medicare waiver that focused on controlling increases in Medicare inpatient payments per case, the Maryland All-Payer Model focused on controlling increases in total hospital revenue per capita.
 GBR agreements prospectively establish a fixed annual revenue cap for each hospital to encourage hospitals to focus on care improvement and population-based health management.

 Under GBR contracts, each hospital's total annual revenue is known at the beginning of each fiscal year.
 Annual revenue is determined from a historical base period that is adjusted to account for inflation updates, demographic driven volume increases, performance on quality-based or efficiency-based programs, changes in payer mix, and changes in the levels of approved uncompensated care.
-Annual revenue may also be modified for changes in service levels, market shifts, population growth, or shifts of services to unregulated settings.
+Annual revenue may also be modified for changes in service levels, market shifts, or shifts of services to unregulated settings.